For more information, please email

 By keeping accessibility in mind when creating onine courses from the beginning, you will be successful in making accessible electronic content.

-Use the list below to check for eAccessibility in your electronic files.
-For more information, please visit our Best Practices page.
+Included on this page is a basic list to check for eAccessibility in your electronic files.
+For a more comprehensive list, please visit our Best Practices page.

 Megan Wuebker: Instructional Designer

 "Creating accessible course materials is important because while many students choose not to disclose their need for accommodation, there are also students who aren’t even aware that they have a need.
 By ensuring that course materials are accessible, an inclusive learning environment is created which provides all students with the same opportunity for success."